innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Roles and Responsibilities

-The activites described in this document are designed for a team composed of a project lead and one to eight software developers.
+The activities described in this document are designed for a team composed of a project lead and one to eight software developers.
 One of the software developers shall be assigned the role of the project lead.
 The project lead, working on behalf of the manufacturer, is responsible for the safety and utility of the software system built by the team.

 {# TODO: briefly discussion conviction that software developers are in the best position to perform risk analysis and documentation during development #}